Vasu-xD/Del-Msg-Bot/README.md

 3. `BOT_TOKEN` : Your telegram bot token from [@BotFather](https://t.me/BotFather)
 4. `SESSION` : Generate from here [![GenerateStringName](https://img.shields.io/badge/repl.it-generateStringName-yellowgreen)](https://repl.it/@subinps/getStringName)
 5. `GROUPS` : ID of Groups (seperate by spaces)
-6. `ADMINS` : ID of Admins, messages from admins will not delete (seperate by spaces)
+6. `ADMINS` : ID of Admins, messages from admins will delete (seperate by spaces)
 7. `TIME` : Time in seconds

 ### Make sure: